top of page

 THE PUBLIC LIBRARY

-Be inspired by a FREE local premiere of Free for All: The Public Library, the vibrant new documentary exploring the unique history and purpose of America's essential institution: the public library.
+A full audience was inspired by a FREE local premiere of Free for All: The Public Library, the vibrant documentary exploring the unique history and purpose of America's essential institution: the public library.
 Learn about the film below.

-After the screening, exceptional presenters engage in conversation and a Q&A session.
-Filmmakers Dawn Logsdon and Lucie Faulknor will lend personal insight; moderator Deborah Doyle, president of United for Libraries, a regional and national leader in library advocacy, will add more context and perspective.
-St. Helena Public Library's City Librarian, Mara Strickler, will join in as well.
+After the screening, exceptional presenters engaged in conversation and a Q&A session.
+Filmmakers Dawn Logsdon and Lucie Faulknor lent personal insight; moderator Deborah Doyle, president of United for Libraries, a regional and national leader in library advocacy, added more context and perspective.
+St. Helena Public Library's City Librarian, Mara Strickler, was with us as well.

-Friends and Foundation is proud to present this important program for our community.
-We thank Cameo Cinema, Serendipity Films, and the St. Helena office of Merrill Lynch for their contributions that reduce the cost of presenting this event for our community.
+Friends and Foundation was proud to present this important program for our community.
+We thank Cameo Cinema, Serendipity Films, and the St. Helena office of Merrill Lynch for their nonprofit rates or corporate contributions that also reduced the cost of presenting this event for our community.

-Come to celebrate, laugh, and get misty as you learn about the people and philosophies that led to the creation and success of America’s public libraries.
+We laughed, we cried, as we learned about the people and philosophies that led to the creation and success of America’s public libraries.

 Event Details